Wednesday, April 10, 2019

 In 1987, Caledonia Resources leased the mine to test as a large-tonnage, low-grade, disseminated gold deposit.
 The company reported preliminary gold estimates on the order of 4.5 million tons of ore averaging 0.044 opt Au (or about 200,000 ounces of contained gold).
 Sampling suggests the deposit has a minimum strike length of 600 to 700 feet with a 300 foot width that is open at depth (Stockwatch, 1987).
 More recent data by Compass Minerals expanded the gold-copper resource.
 The company reported a gold resource of 23 million tons of ore grading at 0.82 grams or essentially 770,000 ounces of contained gold, while Paso Rico Resources indicated the deposit to contain a million ounce equivalent gold-copper resource (Hausel, 2008a).
 More recent work by Saratoga Gold Mining Company outlined a 2 million ounce equivalent ore deposit containing 1.2 million ounces of gold and considerable copper.
 And based on mapping by the author, it is likely that this resource will be expanded.

-Photo of the interior of the Hecla mill near Cheyenne
+Photo of the interior of the Hecla mill near

-Wyoming.
-JE Stimson Collection, University of Wyoming.
+Cheyenne Wyoming.
+JE Stimson Collection,

 Geochemical and geophysical anomalies suggest the known resource could be increased.
 For example, a large magnetic anomaly (1,000 ft wide x 2,000 ft long, 450 gamma magnitude), almost identical to that reflected by the Copper King deposit (800 ft wide x 1,500 ft long, 500 ft gamma magnitude) was identified in a gravel covered area 4,500 feet to the southeast.
 Soil samples over this anomaly returned anomalous values for the pathfinder elements mercury, zinc, and arsenic supporting the presence of hidden mineralization.
 Geological and geophysical evidence also suggests the presence of sulfides down plunge to the southwest and to the east of the Copper King.
 An IP (induced polarization) survey identified a moderate to shallow metal factor anomaly trending east-northeast of the principal mineralized area (Klein, 1974).